-- School-family communication, which must include information about the school's curriculum, assessment, and test score data for their child, the school, the district, and the state in a form that is clear and understandable. - Meaningful opportunities for families to engage in their child's learning. - The Montana Early Warning System (EWS) and the MTSS model.
+- School-family communication, which must include information about the school's curriculum, assessment, and test score data for their child, the school, the district, and the state in a form that is clear and understandable - Meaningful opportunities for families to engage in their child's learning - The Montana Early Warning System (EWS) and the Multi-Tiered System of Support (MTSS) model.
 These systems use data to identify students who may be struggling academically or at risk of dropping out.
 Educators can use this information to make sure students get the support they need to be successful.
-MTSS is used at all grade levels; the statewide EWS begins with Grade 6. - Collaboration with school counselors and psychologists.
+MTSS is used at all grade levels; the statewide EWS begins with Grade 6. - Collaboration with school counselors and psychologists